Mangatewainui River

 The Mangatewainui River is a river of the Manawatū-Whanganui region of New Zealand's North Island.
-An upper tributary of the Manawatu River, it flows generally southeast from its sources in the Ruahine Range northwest of Norsewood, and meets the young Manawatu River 8 km east of Dannevirke.
+An upper tributary of the Manawatū River, it flows generally southeast from its sources in the Ruahine Range northwest of Norsewood, and meets the young Manawatū River 8 km east of Dannevirke.

 The Mangatewainui River should not be confused with its northern neighbour, the Mangatewai River.